 Not so fortunate was 16-year-old, Joerg Sievers.
 A potential Olympic swimmer, on 17 January 1973, Sievers was found drowned at the bottom of a swimming pool in his hometown of Magdeburg.
 His grieving parents were told he had been swimming while ill with influenza.
 But they had seen their son just hours before and he wasn’t ill and, furthermore, the boy had, only a few weeks before, been given a flu vaccination.
 Their request to see the autopsy report was denied.
 If they had, they would have seen that their poor son had suffered from an enlarged heart, damage to his liver and an infection of the spleen – all brought on as a direct consequence of state-authorized doping.

-The Tracksuit Traitors exhibition relates the story of Renate Vogel, a swimmer much feted by the regime.
+Renate Vogel, a swimmer, was another much feted by the regime.
 During the 1972 Munich Olympics she was part of the 4×100 metre relay team that won silver and, a year later, she won two golds at the inaugural World Swimming Championships in Belgrade, where the East German women swept the board, winning ten gold medals in fourteen events.

 But, in 1974, in the European Swimming Championships, despite being the favourite to win, she won silver, losing out to a West German rival.
 It wasn’t good enough for the authorities back home and she was severely criticised and ostracised.
 She realised that she had been used as a political weapon and with the realisation came the determination to defect.
 In September 1979, under an assumed name, Vogel boarded a plane from Budapest to Munich and fled to freedom.